In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 .

-You can download the code and start service locally in any IDE and test using curl
+You can download the code and start the microservice locally in any IDE and test using curl

 or Postman